Assyrian people: Dance

 Assyrians have numerous traditional dances which are performed mostly for special occasions such as weddings.
-Assyrian dance is a blend of both ancient indigenous and general Near Eastern elements.
+Assyrian dance is a blend of ancient indigenous and general Near Eastern elements.
 Assyrian folk dances are mainly made up of circle dances that are performed in a line, which may be straight, curved, or both.
 The most common form of Assyrian folk dance is khigga, which is routinely danced as the bride and groom are welcomed into the wedding reception.
 Most of the circle dances allow unlimited number of participants, with the exception of the Sabre Dance, which require three at most.
 Assyrian dances would vary from weak to strong, depending on the mood and tempo of a song.

 Festivals

 Assyrian festivals tend to be closely associated with their Christian faith, of which Easter is the most prominent of the celebrations.
 Members of the Assyrian Church of the East, Chaldean Catholic Church and Syriac Catholic Church follow the Gregorian calendar and as a result celebrate Easter on a Sunday between March 22 and April 25 inclusively.

-However, members of the Syriac Orthodox Church and Ancient Church of the East celebrate Easter on a Sunday between April 4 and May 8 inclusively on the Gregorian calendar (March 22 and April 25 on the Julian calendar).
+Members of the Syriac Orthodox Church and Ancient Church of the East celebrate Easter on a Sunday between April 4 and May 8 inclusively on the Gregorian calendar, March 22 and April 25 on the Julian calendar.
 During Lent, Assyrians are encouraged to fast for 50 days from meat and any other foods which are animal based.

 Assyrians celebrate a number of festivals unique to their culture and traditions as well as religious ones: